Starz to pull content from Netflix as talks fail

-LOS ANGELES/NEW YORK Starz Entertainment will pull all of its movies and television shows from Netflix Inc's streaming service early next year, depriving Netflix customers from online viewing of new releases out of two major Hollywood studios.
+LOS ANGELES/NEW YORK Starz Entertainment will pull its movies and television shows from Netflix Inc's streaming service early next year, depriving Netflix customers of online access to new releases from two major Hollywood studios.

-Pay-TV operator Starz, controlled by John Malone's Liberty Media, said on Thursday it had ended talks to renew a deal that expires February 28.
+Pay-TV operator Starz, controlled by John Malone's Liberty Media, said on Thursday it had ended negotiations aimed at renewing a deal that expires February 28.
 After that date, Starz will stop providing its content, which includes exclusive rights to first-run Sony Corp and Walt Disney Co movies, for streaming on Netflix.

-Starz, in a statement, called its decision to end talks with Netflix "a result of our strategy to protect the premium nature of our brand by preserving the appropriate pricing and packaging" of its content.
+Starz, in a statement, called its decision "a result of our strategy to protect the premium nature of our brand by preserving the appropriate pricing and packaging" of its content.

 The news came the same day that an unpopular Netflix price hike of as much as $6 per month took effect.
 The breakdown with Starz was a surprise because investors had expected the parties to reach a deal, said Brett Harriss, an analyst with Gabelli & Co.